-Equipment may include specialty equipment required for trades training and may include scientific calculators, but does not include personal computers or laptops.
+Equipment may include specialty equipment required for trades training such as scientific calculators but does not include personal computers or laptops.

 TFN will pay up to a maximum of \$2,000 for personal computers, inclusive of software, required for a student's studies.
 TFN will offer this to a student once every four (4) years.